andrewtryder/Supybot-Titler/README.md

 Titler aims to solve this problem.

+To give credit to some in the past, Detroll: https://github.com/jtatum/Detroll/ was one of my bigger inspirations but the plugin has an entirely different life of its own from there.
+I also credit many of the similar plugins for Supybot and other bots out there with ideas for different sites and strategies for attacking the "link title on irc" issue many try to solve.

 I developed a modular way to "plug-in" functions that will aid in the display of specific links.
 With the number of sites that have public APIs out there, it's not hard to parse a link and then make a simple API call to yield additional information about a link.
 Examples of this can be found in my own YouTube